We offer four types of volunteering positions:

 Who can apply to volunteer with us?

-• If you are currently supported by a SWLSTG’s Community services, you are welcome to apply for any volunteering vacancy of interest to you.
+· If you are currently supported by a SWLSTG’s community service, you are welcome to apply for any volunteering vacancy of interest to you.
 If you are still an inpatient, please do apply once you have been discharged from hospital.

 How much time should I give?

-We have learned from our experience that volunteering roles that last for this duration will help you gain new skills, boost your confidence, and get valuable hands-on experience, as well as enhance the benefits to the people who use our services.
+We know from experience that actively volunteering for at least six months will enable you to learn new skills, increase confidence, and accrue valuable first-hand experience, and will also maximise the benefits to people accessing our services.

 Will volunteering cost me anything?